osuosl/cs312/source/slides/21_virtualization.rst

 Cloud/System Image
 ------------------

   *A copy of an operating system including the entire state of the computer system stored in a non-volatile form such as a file.*

+.. rst-class:: build

 * A single file represents an entire filesystem
 * Typically support extra features such as Copy-on-Write